w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 # Data Lakehouse

-Combine the key benefits of data lakes and data warehouses
+Combine the key benefits of data lakes and DWHs

 - Low-cost storage in an open format accessible by a variety of systems from the former
 - Powerful management and optimization features from the latter